Special Education Advocacy & Consulting

 CONSULTATION

-The first step in the special education process is to have a one-on-one consultation regarding your child's current school situation, past history, and review the services in which I may provide support.
+Your first step in the special education process could be choosing a one-on-one consultation to discuss your child's current school history, past concerns, and review potential services which may provide your child support.
 As a team, we will review the suggested next steps towards your child's educational plan.
 I offer parent support via email, phone and Zoom/online, and will help you with each step of your journey.

 IEP/504 MEETINGS

-(Attending with families remotely via your District’s platform - Zoom/ Conference Call / Phone)
+Attending remotely via your District’s platform - Zoom/Google Meet/Conference Call

-My goal is to provide you with knowledge and help prepare you for an IEP meeting, and for all future school district meetings.
-I will help formulate your concerns and requests for services, review & revise current goals, and advise as to what documentation you may need.
+My goal is to provide you with knowledge and help prepare you for your IEP meeting (or 504, disciplinary, status, etc).
+I will help formulate your concerns and requests for services, review & revise current goals, develop strategy for your meeting, and advise as to what documentation you may need.
 This service begins as you are looking for assistance during Early Intervention through the transition planning years.
 If requested, I will accompany you at the IEP or 504 meeting to listen and help negotiate your needs.
 If this is the first IEP meeting, the team will develop your child’s first IEP.
 I am available at any point during the IEP process.

 Document REVIEW